What is Context Filters in Tableau ?

 By using context filters, you can create more sophisticated visualizations like Donut Chart, TreeMap chart etc.. that provide meaningful insights into your data.

-1. Create any table and Graph in Tableau and drag any field which you want to put as context filter.
+1. Create any table and chart in Tableau and drag any field which you want to put as context filter.
 In below image we have drag “Item Type” as Context filter

 2. Now right click on the “Item Type” dimension in filter panel and click on “Add to Context” option